Survey Results - Trainee feedback on Haynes and Boone CDG, LLP

 The clients: Investec Bank plc; BNP Paribas; Mitsubishi UFJ Trust and Banking Corporation; Bank of America; The Hellenic Gas Transmission System Operator (DESFA) S.A.; Stena LNG Holding Sweden AB.

-Senior partner: Taylor Wilson (USA)
+Senior partner: Taylor Wilson (US)

-Managing partner: William Cecil (UK)
+Managing partners: William Cecil (UK) and Nick Davis (UK)

-Other offices: 16 offices in the USA, Mexico City, Shanghai
+Other offices: 16 offices in the USA, Mexico City, Shanghai.

 Who we are: With decades of experience, our lawyers provide clients with broad English law capabilities.
 These include an experienced litigation and international arbitration team that has handled numerous claims in the English High Court and before major arbitral bodies, and transactional teams that have guided clients through such diverse matters as mergers and acquisitions, IPOs, financing, conventional and alternative energy projects, and maritime and offshore operations and projects.
 Our London office links clients operating in the world’s interconnected energy and finance markets.